 Data-driven testing is a great way to strengthen your automated testing strategy.
 By replacing hard-coded values with dynamic values that are loaded at runtime, you can parameterize your tests to run across several inputs and expand your test coverage to include a wider variety of scenarios.

-This article introduces the benefits and types of data-driven testing in mabl.
+This article introduces the benefits of data-driven testing and helps you choose the best approach for your goals.

 Benefits of data-driven testing